WalrusNetwork/markdown-content/other/rules/en.md

 4. The combination of Combat and Information & Miscellaneous advantages will be dealt a 1 year first-instance ban.

-`Note`:We explicitly state “first-instance” here to suggest that these are the consequences for a first-time cheating offense.
+`Note`: We explicitly state “first-instance” here to suggest that these are the consequences for a first-time cheating offense.
 Any repeat offenses (i.e. found cheating or with an advantage multiple times) will be dealt harsher punishments.